Trends in Online Higher Education Over the Next Five Years

 University leaders depend on me to lead an online education effort that will be sustainable, predictable and that produces high-quality educational experiences and positive learning outcomes within a framework that supports academic excellence and efforts to expand access to educational opportunities.
 As I look to the next five years, here are the recurring themes of my conversations.

-If they aren’t already doing so, institutions that offer fully online degrees will find ways to make that course content available to on-campus students.
-This additional registration option allows those students to create hybrid schedule options (mixing online and on-campus courses) and further blur the boundary lines within institutions that previously had segregated online and “regular” course and degree offerings.
-However, the impact of this additional enrollment may not be counted as online revenue, and decisions about funding online expansion will continue to favor degrees with demonstrated marketplace demand and not just individual courses.
+If they aren’t already doing so, institutions that offer fully online degrees will find ways to make their course content available to on-campus students.
+This additional option allows those students to create hybrid schedule options (mixing online and on-campus courses) and further blur the lines within institutions that previously had segregated online and “regular” course and degree offerings.
+However, the impact of this additional enrollment typically won’t be counted as online revenue, and decisions about funding online expansion will continue to favor degrees with demonstrated marketplace demand and not just individual course enrollment.
 Degrees still dominate the credential landscape.
 Organizations and the people they employ still look to degrees (of all levels) as the most significant credentials.
 And for most, degrees are understood to produce more earning power than other alternative credential types.

-Online program management (OPM) has grown to a $6B industry in part because it allowed universities to only worry about delivering online instruction.
-OPMs typically cover marketing, recruiting and student retention support.
+Online program management (OPM) has grown to a $6B industry in part because it allowed universities to just focus on delivering online instruction.
+OPMs typically cover marketing, recruiting, and student retention support.
 These costs can begin six months or more before the first students join the programs and start paying tuition.
-Businesses and investors can be very good at calculating investment, the time value of money and return on investment.
+Businesses and investors can be very good at calculating investment, the time value of money, and return on investment.
 The long-term OPM contracts that critics complain about are the result of exactly those investments and ROI calculations.
 Many higher education institutions are not good at that kind of financial modeling and investment planning.
 Typically, the universities’ books must balance every year, regardless of the investments made and their time horizons for producing returns.
-In some state university systems, all university funds are swept back to the central system each year, and this kind of investment is incredibly difficult to model and create.
+In some state university systems, all funds are swept back to the central system each year, and this kind of investment is incredibly difficult to model and create.

 Guidelines and standards available from Quality Matters and the Online Learning Consortium and their respective course evaluation tools will be helpful, but most faculties will want to establish their own committees and standards for “minimal requirements” for online courses and instruction.
 If there’s a lot of energy around this topic, faculty senate endorsement of the standards may be available to encourage and support a higher-performing culture for online instruction.
 Some institutions provide their faculty with training in online pedagogy before teaching an online course.
 Others may make instructional designers available to support faculty in their online course development.
 Few institutions require their faculty to do one or both in their pursuit of online academic excellence.

-For many years, higher ed institutions offered only online programs that were launched based on faculty interest or willingness as a pilot program.
-The costs of developing, marketing, recruiting, launching and sustaining online programs are too great to make these investments based on intuition, instinct or hunches.
+For many years, higher ed institutions offered only online programs that were launched based on faculty interest or willingness to participate in a pilot program.
+The costs of developing, marketing, recruiting, launching, and sustaining online programs are too great to make these investments based on intuition, instinct, or hunches.
 There are numerous consulting firms that collect large fees doing marketplace analysis, surveys and scans for potential enrollment.
 Leaders of online initiatives will increase their opportunities for success if they can develop an environment where marketplace research and data are trustworthy and trusted.
-This may be possible using a consultant, but internally sourced analysis may also be necessary to win over those who prefer anecdotal and personal experience over research.
+This may be possible using a consultant, but internally sourced analysis may also be necessary to win over those who seem to prefer anecdotal and personal experience over research.

-The most successful colleges and universities in the nontraditional educational space are those that offer large catalogs of program options, have a strong bench of professionally engaged instructors, maintain deep corporate connections and communicate to their students the direct pathways that will allow them to transition to credit and degree completion options, even if they students never follow those pathways.
+The most successful colleges and universities in the nontraditional educational space are those that offer large catalogs of program options, have a strong bench of professionally engaged instructors, maintain deep corporate connections, and communicate to their students the direct pathways that will allow them to transition to credit and degree completion options – even if students never follow those pathways.
 Merely offering courses and calling them micro-credentials or badges will not be enough to attract participation.